Denied Workers Compensation Claims

 Please click the links to get more information from other parts of our website.Am I Entitled to Retroactive Benefits?

-Since it can often be many months before a judge orders benefits, many ask whether the judge can order the insurance company to pay you benefits for all the time you were out of work.
+Since it can often be many months before a judge orders benefits, many ask their attorney whether the judge can order the insurance company to pay you benefits for all the time you were out of work.
 The answer is yes.
 These are called retroactive benefits.
 If you were out of work for 4 months, the judge can order the insurance company to pay you 4 months worth of Workers Compensation benefits.
-Even if the insurance company appeals, the insurance company will still have to pay you within 2 weeks.Lowell, Massachusetts Workers Compensation Attorneys
+Even if the insurance company’s attorneys appeal, the insurance company will still have to pay you within 2 weeks.Lowell, Massachusetts Workers Compensation Attorneys

 The only better than getting the benefits you deserve is not having to wait for those benefits.
-The lawyers at Marcotte Law Firm know how to navigate the system to get your benefits as quickly as possible.
+The Lowell Workers Compensation lawyers at Marcotte Law Firm know how to navigate the system to get your benefits as quickly as possible.
+Our attorneys know that time is of the essence.

-If the insurance company denied your benefits, call the lawyers at Marcotte Law Firm for a free consultation.
+If the insurance company denied your benefits, call the Lowell Workers Compensation lawyers at Marcotte Law Firm for a free consultation.